 The next step in the process is the Entrepreneurs Challenge Presentation Day, where the selectees from Round One are brought together for a virtual pitch event to make oral presentations about their ideas to a judging panel consisting of NASA program managers.
 The judging panel will select up to ten finalists receiving best scores to receive prize awards of $20,000 each, based on the same scoring methodology in Round One.
 The companies are expected to develop their technology and flesh out their concepts into more detailed proposals.
 Venture capitalists, who may have an interest in the topic areas, will be invited to attend.
 Round Two finalists may also choose to propose to future SBIR solicitations, and the NASA SBIR program will offer a “SBIR 101” briefing following the Presentation Day, or they may choose to submit a proposal to one of the SMD's 15 established technology programs.
 NASA program managers will available to provide advice to the winning teams regarding opportunities for future funding.
 The finalists will be invited to virtually attend and present at the Innovation and Opportunity Conference (IOC) in Fall 2020, to enable networking with NASA customers and the aerospace market.
 They will also be provided with information about other NASA support services, including local technology development entrepreneurial support organizations, SBIR road tours, the iCorp program, and others.

-Round Two prize winners will submit a white paper that describes their concept in more detail to be eligible for an additional $80k in prize funding.
+Round Two prize winners will submit a white paper that describes their concept in more detail and present the details live in a secondary pitch event to be eligible for an additional $80k in prize funding.
 The judging criteria for Round One will be repeated, and the winners will be the top 10 selected for those proposals receiving at least 40 points from the scoring process.
-The winners of Round Three will be announced at the IOC.
+The secondary pitch event and subsequent presentations will take place during the Innovation Opportunity Conference (IOC), where winners will be named on-the-spot.
 The selection process and judging for any awards beyond Round Three will be based on the established rules for the interested program.